Overlay

 Calculating income tax

-If you’re invested in a fund that has 60% or more of its money invested in Bonds (a technical term for a loan issued by a company or government that pays interest) and/or held as Cash, like Personal Portfolio Defensive Fund, the income is classed as interest.
+If you’re invested in a fund that has 60% or more of its money invested in bonds (a technical term for a loan issued by a company or government that pays interest) and/or held as cash, such as the Personal Portfolio Defensive Fund, the income is classed as interest.

-Helpfully there is an allowance called the Personal Savings Allowance for interest that may be available to you reducing the amount of tax you need to pay.
-Like many other allowances this applies per person, per tax year.
+Helpfully, there is an allowance set by the government called the Personal Savings Allowance which may be available to you.
+This allowance reduces the amount of tax you need to pay on interest you earn from your savings and investments (except ISAs).
+Like many other allowances, it applies per person, per tax year.

 For example:

-You’re a basic tax payer and your investment is made up of 60% or more in bonds or cash. £50 of income from this investment is attributable to you.
+You’re a basic rate taxpayer and your investment is made up of 60% or more in bonds or cash.
+You earn £50 of income from this investment.

 This £50 is classed as interest.

-Because you’re a basic rate taxpayer Government allows you to receive £1000 from interest before you need to start paying tax on it.
-This means the £50 you’ve received will not be taxed.
+Because you’re a basic rate taxpayer, the Government allows you to receive £1,000 in interest from your savings and investments before you need to start paying tax on it.
+This means the £50 you’ve received will not be taxed (provided, if you’ve earned interest on other savings and investments (excluding ISAs), this does not exceed the £1,000 limit).

-If you’re invested in a fund that has less than 60% of its money invested in Bonds and/or held as Cash, like Personal Portfolio Cautious Fund, Personal Portfolio Balanced Fund, Personal Portfolio Ambitious Fund and Personal Portfolio Adventurous Fund, the income is classed as dividends.
+If you’re invested in a fund that has less than 60% of its money invested in bonds and/or held as cash, such as the Personal Portfolio Cautious Fund, Personal Portfolio Balanced Fund, Personal Portfolio Ambitious Fund and Personal Portfolio Adventurous Fund, the income is classed as dividends.

-Similar to interest there is an allowance you can use to reduce the amount of tax you pay, for dividends the allowance is the Dividend Allowance.
+Similar to interest, there is an allowance you can use to reduce the amount of tax you pay on dividends.
+This allowance is called the Dividend Allowance.

 For example:

-You’re a basic rate tax payer and your investment is made up of less than 60% in bonds and cash. £2500 of income from this investment is attributable to you.
+You’re a basic rate taxpayer and your investment is made up of less than 60% in bonds and cash.
+You earn £2,500 of income from this investment.

-The Government allows you to receive £1000 in dividends before you start need to pay tax on it.
-In this example the first £1000 of the dividends is not taxed but you may need to pay tax on the £1500 that is over the dividend allowance.
+Under the Dividend Allowance, you can receive up to £500* in dividends before you start to pay tax on your dividends.
+This means that, in the case of this example, you don’t have to pay tax on the first £500 of your dividends, but you may need to pay tax on the £2,000 that is over the Dividend Allowance.

-In summary, income tax may need to be paid when you provided an income from an investment, but there are various allowances in place to limit the amount of tax you pay.
+In summary, income tax may need to be paid when you receive (or are considered to have received) an income from an investment, but there are allowances in place to limit the amount of tax you pay.

 Income Tax and NatWest Invest

-If you’ve invested with us through NatWest Invest we will send you a tax certificate each year telling you how much income is attributable to you.
-We will only send you a tax certificate if you have income from NatWest Invest to report.
+If you’ve invested with us through NatWest Invest, we will send you a tax certificate and a tax report each year telling you how much income you have earned on your investments with us (excluding ISAs).
+We will only send you tax documents if you earned income on your investments with NatWest Invest.

-The income produced by the Personal Portfolio Funds is reinvested rather than paid out to your bank account this means your investment gains in value rather than paying an income.
+The income produced by the Personal Portfolio Funds is reinvested, instead of being paid out as cash to your bank account.
+This means your investment gains in value, rather than paying out an income to you.

 More information about taxable income from Personal Portfolio Funds for tax years up to and including 2022/23 can be found here.